How, where to bet on the 2026 Winter Olympics: Best betting apps, top sportsbook promos for Milano Cortina

 Here's how and where to bet on the 2026 Winter Olympics in Italy

 The 2026 Winter Olympics are underway, and sports bettors have a chance to capitalize on some of the top sportsbook promos for Milano Cortina.
-The USA women's ice hockey team is set to square off against Canada in the gold medal game on Thursday at 2:10 p.m.
-ET.
-The Americans are listed as the -470 money line favorite (risk $470 to win $100), while the over/under for total goals scored is 5.5.
+The USA men's ice hockey team faces Slovakia at 3:10 p.m.
+ET on Friday, with the Americans listed as -750 favorites.
+They are -1.5 (-220) favorites on the puck-line, while the over/under is 5.5.

 How to place a bet on the Winter Olympics